Zhadok/HP_WU_FortressSim/README.md

 Simulation data is stored only locally, on your device.

+### I have an idea!
+How can I reach you?
+First, please check the list of [issues](https://github.com/Zhadok/HP_WU_FortressSim/issues) to see whether this idea has already been proposed!
+If not, feel free to DM me (`Zhadok#3311`) on Discord.

 ## Sources for equations and data
 This simulation would not be possible without the following prior work.